-Pursuant to 22 NYCRR 1300.1, the special accounts required by Code of Professional Responsibility DR 9-102 (22 NYCRR 1200.46) shall be maintained only in banking institutions that have agreed to provide dishonored check reports to the New York Lawyers' Fund for Client Protection.
-If a check presented against an attorney special, trust, or escrow account is dishonored for insufficient available funds, the banking institution is required to generate a "dishonored check report" to the New York Lawyers' Fund for Client Protection.
-The Fund is required to wait 10 business days to enable the bank to withdraw a mistaken report before taking further action.
-If the Fund does not receive a notice of mistake within 10 business days, it is required to forward the dishonored check report to the attorney disciplinary committee having jurisdiction over the account holder.
+Pursuant to 22 NYCRR 1300.1(a), the special accounts required by RPC 1.15 shall be maintained only in banking institutions which have agreed to provide dishonored check reports to the New York Lawyers' Fund for Client Protection.
+If a check presented against an attorney special, trust, or escrow account is dishonored for insufficient available funds, the banking institution is required to generate a "dishonored check report" to the New York Lawyers' Fund for Client Protection (see 22 NYCRR 1300.1[c], [e]).
+The Fund is required to wait 10 business days to enable the bank to withdraw a mistaken report before taking further action (see 22 NYCRR 1300.1[f]).
+If the Fund does not receive a notice of mistake within 10 business days, it is required to forward the dishonored check report to the attorney disciplinary committee having jurisdiction over the account holder (see 22 NYCRR 1300.1[g]).